 The Delaware Department of Education offers the ScIP program.

 The Pennsylvania Higher Education Assistance Agency (PHEAA) offers the PHEAA program.
 Please note that this program is for students in the Facilities Engineering program only.

 District of Columbia Residents

-Students from Washington, D.C., should apply for the DC Tuition Assistance Grant, offered through the Office of the State Superintendent of Education.
+Students from Washington, D.C., should apply for the DC Tuition Assistance Grant (TAG), offered through the Office of the State Superintendent of Education.

-Summer aid is available for students typically taking at least six credits.
+Federal aid for the summer is available for students typically taking at least six credits.

 If you are attending summer, fall and spring terms, your federal loans will be split evenly.